-Mr. Moiseyev also has significant experience engaging with foreign competition authorities, such as the European Commission, the UK Competition Markets Authority, the Canada Competition Bureau, and numerous others.
-His international antitrust work has also included representing the FTC at the 2020 meeting of the International Competition Network Merger Working Group meeting in Australia, frequent participation in the FTC's international technical assistance program, and a secondment to the OECD's Competition Law and Policy Section.
+His international antitrust work has included representing the FTC at the 2020 meeting of the International Competition Network Merger Working Group in Australia, which brings together 140 competition agencies, from 130 jurisdictions, providing a forum for sharing experience and addressing practical competition policy and enforcement issues, frequent participation in the FTC's international technical assistance program, and a secondment to the OECD's Competition Law and Policy Section.
 He is frequently invited to present on antitrust topics before government, industry and legal audiences.

 - Microsoft in its $68.7 billion acquisition of Activision Blizzard, Inc., a leading publisher of popular PC, console and mobile games.
 This is a cross-border matter in which Weil serves as lead global antitrust counsel coordinating the regulatory process across several jurisdictions worldwide.

 - Microsoft in its $7.5 billion acquisition of ZeniMax Media, parent company of Bethesda Softworks, and other game studios

 - Meta Platforms (f/k/a Facebook) in its $1 billion acquisition of Kustomer, a customer relationship management (CRM) company.

 - Meta Platforms (f/k/a Facebook) in its acquisition of Within, the immersive media startup behind the VR fitness service Supernatural.